 My MacBook Pro laptop, including the warranty, cost about $1,500 – an enormous amount in the eyes of a post-grad.
 Heck, I wasn’t even spending my money on it.
 It was a graduation gift from my grandparents.
 However, I’m cautious when it comes to spending significant amounts of money.
 Maybe it has something to do with my bargain-hunting background.
 I spent hours researching, asking around, and convincing myself that a Mac was the right fit.
 I kept wondering, “Is this going to be worth $1,500?”

-What ended up getting me through what seemed like an impossible decision was my Oma.
-She was the one who knew, because of my interest in design, that a Mac would be the right laptop for me.
-Originally, she was supposed to be by my side as I visited different stores in search of that ideal match.
-But life has a way of throwing us curveballs when we least expect it, and because of recent events she wasn’t by my side.
-I was forced to put on my big-girl pants and take all the advice and research and make one of the first major decisions in my adult life.
+The person who helped the most was my Oma.
+She knew, because of my interest in design, that a Mac would be the right fit.
+She was going to accompany me during the search, but life has a way of throwing curveballs.
+I was forced to put on my big-girl pants, collect all the advice and research I could, and make the first major decision of my adult life.

-Now that I have the laptop, I feel a sense of relief because I know it’s going to last for a long time, and it’s going to fulfill all the needs I have when it comes to designing and writing.
-But just when I thought all the stress was over, I realized that it’s just the beginning.
-I’m twenty-two years old and the next several years of my life are going to consist of some of the biggest, most impactful decisions.
-It’s terrifying just thinking about the repercussions that accompany these choices, but then I think about the upside.
-For the first time in my life I am in control.
-All I have to do now is trust that I’ve harnessed the best tools needed to design a great future for myself.
-After all, these tough decisions are going to yield some of my greatest memories.
+Now that I have it, I feel relieved because I know it’s going to last and fulfill my writing and design needs.
+When I thought the stress was over, I realized it’s just beginning.
+I’m 22 years old and the next several years will consist of huge decisions.
+It’s terrifying to think about the repercussions of each choice, but then I think about the upside.
+For the first time, I’m in control.
+All I have to do is trust that I have the best tools to design a great future.
+After all, these tough decisions will produce my greatest memories.